Menu

 About the Presenter

-Lisa S. Larson, PsyD, has been a licensed cycle psychologist for over 20 years, starting in the San Francisco East Bay until she and her husband moved to the Antelope Valley in 2009.
+Lisa S. Larsen, PsyD, has been a licensed cycle psychologist for over 20 years, starting in the San Francisco East Bay until she and her husband moved to the Antelope Valley in 2009.
 Her work in community mental health and substance abuse showed her the need for trauma-informed treatment, as well as the impact of unresolved grief on people's mental health in substance use.
 She has been in private practice since 2004, where she helps children, teens, adults, and couples cope with a variety of mental health concerns.
 She has narrowed her field of interest to grief, trauma, and LGTBQ+ minority stress.
 She currently works online throughout California, working with adults, teens, and couples.

 She has been quoted in various periodicals, including Psych Central, Readers Digest, and Bustle Magazine.
 She has also presented on traumatic grief to various agencies, including the Iranian American Association, Trauma and Beyond, and the Los Angeles County Psychological Association.
 Lisa has also taught an on-demand course for the Zur Institute.